 Avivah Wittenberg-Cox, the CEO of a gender-diversity consulting firm, had never known anyone in her social circle to get divorced until she turned 50.
 That year, she told Brides, half a dozen of her girlfriends walked out on their marriages.

 “I was astonished,” she recalls.
 “And then I did it too, and I was even more astonished.”
 She wondered what could possibly be driving the upswing of women in their 50s and 60s leaving decades-long relationships—which included her—and starting new ones.
-Her new book Late Love: Mating in Maturity, which comes out Valentine’s Day, analyzes that trend in the scope of navigating personal transitions the same way we navigate professional transitions: in a healthier, more positive way.
+Her new book, Late Love: Mating in Maturity, analyzes that trend in the scope of navigating personal transitions the same way we navigate professional transitions: in a healthier, more positive way.

 “We have always had a multiplicity of marriages in our marriages,” Wittenberg-Cox says.
 “Sometimes we manage to keep them between the same two people, and sometimes it’ll be more people.
 But a long marriage is just several marriages with several different ‘people’ who manage to shift and grow and adapt together.
 That’s a real skill.”